Can anyone learn how to sing well? ( The Honest Truth )

 Some singers go to study singing at conservatoriums or universities, although it isn’t really necessary if you want to become a successful singer.
 Some singers who get a degree in music do it because they feel like having a degree will open a lot of doors for them as they already have the qualifications of being a good singer.
 The problem is that the music industry doesn’t work like that, anybody with a good voice and some singing talent will be more likely to become a successful singer than a mediocre singer with a degree.

 Believe it or not but most people who have a degree in the music field do not actually become singers.
-Most of them will pick some low paid jobs which doesn’t even require a degree.
+Most of them will pick some low paid jobs which don’t even require a degree.
 This is mostly because these students will pay anything from $50k-150k to attend these conservatoriums or schools.
 While they might think that this is an investment in their career, but if they can not actually sing well then it is money thrown out of the window.

 I have personally seen plenty of singers with degrees at auditions fail miserably, all because they thought that having a degree makes them a good singer, it doesn’t.
-Not only you have to have a fairly good voice to become a good singer but you have to be a commercially viable product which means that if somebody invests in your career they will aspect a profit.
+Not only do you have to have a fairly good voice to become a good singer but you have to be a commercially viable product which means that if somebody invests in your career they will aspect a profit.
 If you are planning to become an opera singer then, yes you will need a degree, otherwise, you will probably not have a chance of getting hired, for more information check out my recent article How to become a professional opera singer? ( In 10 Easy Steps ).

 One of the most important aspects which can make a singer sing well or not is their discipline.
 Not a lot of people talk about how important discipline is if you want to learn how to sing better.
 In my personal opinion, discipline is what differentiates successful singers from hobby singers.
-Everybody can learn to sing as a hobby, but from there to becoming a paid singer is a fairly long journey and you will have to be disciplined and dedicated to singing.
+Everybody can learn to sing as a hobby, but from there becoming a paid singer is a fairly long journey and you will have to be disciplined and dedicated to singing.

 Far too many singers give up on their singing carer, after just a couple of rejections.
 The problem is that no matter what you want to do in life, you will be rejected, and this doesn’t mean that you are not a good singer.
 As a singer, it is important not to take criticism and mean comments to your heart, only keep in mind that criticism of people who actually work in the music industry and even then do not take it personally.

 While anybody can learn to sing, the problem is that not all of them can sing in tune.
-Singing in tune is the pillar post of any good singer, no matter how good your voice might be, how talented of a singer you might be if you can not sing in tune then your possibilities as a singer are fairly low.
-There are some singers who are tone-deaf, this means that they can not sing in tune at all because they either do not understand the rhythms of the music or they fail to keep the tune of the song.
+Singing in tune is the pillar post of any good singer, no matter how good your voice might be, or how talented of a singer you might be if you can not sing in tune then your possibilities as a singer are fairly low.
+There are some singers who are tone-deaf, which means that they can not sing in tune at all because they either do not understand the rhythms of the music or they fail to keep the tune of the song.

 Singing in tune can be learned, although if you are tone deaf then it will be a fairly long process.
 One of my friends who is also a vocal teacher said that teaching someone who is tone-deaf to sing in tune, is something like trying to explain colors to a blind person.
 I am not saying that it can not be done, but it will be fairly hard.
 The most common problem of singers who can not sing in tune is that they simply do not have enough experience in singing.